pythonanywhere/flask-tutorials/tutorial-2.md

     </div>

 What we want to do is hide that if the person viewing is not logged in.
-This is really easy to do; Flask-Login makes a variable called `current_user` available in our templates.
-If a user is logged in, the field `is_authenticated` on that variable is set to False.
+This is really easy to do; Flask-Login makes an object called `current_user` available in our templates.
+If a user is logged in, the field `is_authenticated` on that object is set to True.
+(Specifically, this is because the value of `current_user` is the User object defined in our code representing the logged-in user, and `UserMixin` provides a field called `is_authenticated` that is always True.)
 So, we can do this:

     {% if current_user.is_authenticated %}
         <div class="row">